+Arguments 0 or OFF disables the automatic calculation of the sample rate for Capture and Playback.

+1 or ON enables the automatic calculation of the sample rate for Capture and Playback.

+Examples CPLAYBACK: COMPILE: SRATE: AUTO 1 enables the automatic calculation of the sample rate for Capture and Playback.
 CPLAYBACK: COMPILE: SRATE: AUTO? might return 1, indicating that the automatic calculation of the sample rate for Capture and Playback is enabled.

-DIAGnostic:ABORt (No Query Form)

-This command attempts to stop the current diagnostic test and stops the execution of any additional selected tests.
+DIAGnostic:ABORt (No Query Form) This command attempts to stop the current diagnostic test and stops the execution of any additional selected tests.
 This may result in loss of logging information collected for the current test that responds to the abort event.
 Conditions This command requires that ACTive:MODE is set to DIAGnostic.
 This is an overlapping command.
 (See page 2-9, Sequential, blocking, and overlapping commands.)

-- Group Diagnostic

-- Syntax DIAGnostic:ABORt

-- Related Commands ACTive:MODE, DIAGnostic:STARt
+Group Diagnostic Syntax DIAGnostic:ABORt Related Commands ACTive: MODE, DIAGnostic: STARt Examples DIAGNOSTIC: ABORT OPC?

-Examples DIAGNOSTIC: ABORT OPC? stops the current diagnostic test.
+stops the current diagnostic test.
 The overlapping command is followed with an Operation Complete query.

 DIAGnostic:CATalog?
 (Query Only)

 This command returns the list of all diagnostic tests per selected type per subsystems, areas, or ALL.
 All tests are grouped by areas.
 All areas are grouped by subsystems.
 The available subsystems, areas, and tests depend on the type of testing (such as POST only or Full diagnostics).

 The selected type is set with the command DIAGnostic:TYPE.

-Conditions NOTE .
+Conditions

+NOTE.
 This can be queried anytime and does not depend on ACTive:MODE being set to DIAGnostic.

 It does however depend on the DIAG:TYPE which can only be changed if the ACTive:MODE is set to DIAGnostic.

+Group Diagnostic

+Syntax DIAGnostic:CATalog? [{ALL|<subsystem>}[,{ALL|<area>}]]

+Related Commands

+DIAGnostic:TYPE

+Arguments

-Group Diagnostic Syntax DIAGnostic:CATalog? [{ALL <subsystem>}[,{ALL <area/>}]]</subsystem> Related Commands DIAGnostic:TYPE Arguments This works in the current context as set by the DIAG:TYPE command.
-ALL - Keyword or as a string. \leq subsystem> - A subsystem as a string. area> - An area as a string.
+This works in the current context as set by the DIAG:TYPE command.

+- ALL Keyword or as a string.

+- <subsystem> A subsystem as a string.

+- <area> An area as a string.

 If there are no parameters, then the list of subsystems is returned.
 If there is a valid subsystem parameter, then the list of areas for that subsystem is returned.
 If the subsystem parameter is "ALL", then all the tests of all the areas of all the subsystems are returned.
-Each test is prefixed with " <subsystem>:<area/>:" and separated by a comma.
-Lists are always in priority of the desired execution.</subsystem> If the area parameter is "ALL", then all the tests of all the areas for a specified subsystem are returned.
-Each test is prefixed with " <area/> :" and separated by a comma.
+Each test is prefixed with "<subsystem>:<area>:" and separated by a comma.
 Lists are always in priority of the desired execution.
+If the area parameter is "ALL", then all the tests of all the areas for a specified subsystem are returned.
+Each test is prefixed with "<area>:" and separated by a comma.
+Lists are always in priority of the desired execution.
 If the subsystem and area parameters are valid, then the list of tests for that subsystem and area are returned.
 Returns String of diagnostic "subsystems", "areas" and/or "procedures" separated by commas.

-Examples DIAGNOSTIC:CATALOG? might return "System,Clock1,Channel1,Channel2"

-DIAGNOSTIC: CATALOG?
-"Channel1" might return "Host Communications, Waveform Memory, Real Time, Marker1, Marker2"

-DIAGNOSTIC:CATALOG?
-"Channel1", "Waveform Memory" might return "Calibration, Data Lines, Address Lines, Cells"

-DIAGNOSTIC: CATALOG?
-"ALL" might return "...,Channel1:Waveform Memory:Calibration,Channel1:Waveform Memory:Data Lines,Channel1:Waveform Memory:Address Lines,Channel1:Waveform Memory:Cells,..."

-DIAGnostic:CONTrol:COUNt

-This command sets or returns the number of loop counts used when the loop mode is set to COUNt.
+Examples DIAGNOSTIC: CATALOG? might return "System, Clock1, Channel1, Channel2" DIAGNOSTIC: CATALOG?
+"Channel1" might return "Host Communications, Waveform Memory, Real Time, Marker1, Marker2" DIAGNOSTIC: CATALOG?
+"Channell", "Waveform Memory" might return "Calibration, Data Lines, Address Lines, Cells" DIAGNOSTIC: CATALOG?
+"ALL" might return "...,Channel1: Waveform Memory: Calibration, Channel1: Waveform Memory: Data Lines, Channel1: Waveform Memory: Address Lines, Channel1: Waveform Memory: Cells,..."
+DIAGnostic:CONTrol:COUNt This command sets or returns the number of loop counts used when the loop mode is set to COUNt.
 See DIAGnostic:CONTrol:LOOP.
 Conditions DIAGnostic:CONTrol:LOOP must be set to COUNt.
 The set form of this command requires that ACTive:MODE is set to DIAGnostic.

-Syntax DIAGnostic:CONTrol:COUNt <NR1> DIAGnostic:CONTrol:COUNt?
+Group Diagnostic Syntax DIAGnostic:CONTrol:COUNt <NR1> DIAGnostic:CONTrol:COUNt?

-Related Commands ACTive:MODE, DIAGnostic:CONTrol:LOOP
+Related Commands ACTive: MODE, DIAGnostic: CONTrol: LOOP Arguments A single <NR1> value.